Tomodoro/qbitseedmgr/README.md

 Enable the Web User Interface option from qBittorrent and check "Bypass authentication for clients on localhost"

-If you want to use your credentials, just add them in qbitseedmgr.py in the following line:
+If qBittorrent is running on another machine, check "Bypass authentication for clients in whitelisted IP subnets" and add the machine's IP

+Currently there is no support for credentials (working on it), you you will have to edit the following line inside "qbitseedmgr.py":
 ```
-client = qbittorrentapi.Client(host='localhost', port=8080, username='<your-username>', password='<your-password>')
+client = qbittorrentapi.Client(host=config["Client"]["host"], username='<your-username>', password='<your-password>')
 ```

 To start managing your torrents run: